 Gearing Up for a Change

-Sure enough, automatic bicycle transmissions have been in development for almost 30 years, though only recently have they become commercially available.
-Mechanically, the main thing needed for an automatic bike transmission is a motor or piston that moves the chain between gears in place of the standard lever-operated cable.
-This is a relatively straightforward engineering problem, but the difficult thing is working out how and when to tell the gears to shift.
-That computation currently requires the use of a tiny, battery-operated computer along with sensors that determine the current gear and the speeds at which wheels, pedals, and sprockets are moving.
+Sure enough, automatic bicycle transmissions of various kinds have been in development for nearly 50 years, though they’re still quite rare (and often expensive).
+Mechanically, the main thing needed for a basic automatic bike transmission is a motor or piston that moves the chain between gears in place of the standard lever-operated cable.
+This is a relatively straightforward engineering problem, but the slightly trickier thing is working out how and when to tell the gears to shift.
+That computation requires the use of a tiny, battery-operated computer along with sensors that determine the current gear and the speeds at which wheels, pedals, and sprockets are moving.
 The computer constantly recalculates the optimal combination of front and rear gears to keep the rider at a consistent pedaling cadence, automatically signaling the gears to shift lower when going uphill or higher when going downhill.
-Using a controller on the handlebars, riders can, if they wish, adjust the gearing to provide a more intense workout or a gentler ride; they can also override the automatic shifting entirely and use it as a power-assisted manual transmission.
+Using a controller on the handlebars, riders can, if they want, adjust the gearing to provide a more intense workout or a gentler ride; they can also override the automatic shifting entirely and use it as a power-assisted manual transmission.

 The first automatic bicycle transmission was designed by the Browning family, whose main claim to fame had been gun design.
-Now an independent company based near Seattle, Browning Components, Inc. focuses solely on bicycles and bike transmissions.
-Their most interesting innovation is a special gear with a hinged section (somewhat like a pizza slice) that swings in and out to guide the chain from one gear to the next.
-What’s great about the Browning mechanism is that the chain remains engaged in sprockets at all times, rather than simply dropping onto the next gear.
-This virtually eliminates the possibility of the chain slipping, and also makes it possible to shift smoothly and almost silently regardless of speed or load.
-Browning manufactures their own bikes (whose frames must be custom designed to accept the special transmission) and also supplies the transmission mechanism to other bike manufacturers.
+For a while, Browning Components, Inc. was an independent company based near Seattle that focused solely on bicycles and bike transmissions.
+(It is now entirely defunct, as far as I can tell.)
+Their most interesting innovation was a special gear with a hinged section (somewhat like a pizza slice) that swung in and out to guide the chain from one gear to the next.
+It kept the chain engaged in sprockets at all times, rather than simply dropping onto the next gear, virtually eliminating the possibility of the chain slipping; it also made it possible to shift smoothly and almost silently regardless of speed or load.
+You can still find used Browning bikes or transmissions with some effort and luck.

 Shifting More Than Gears